neelsmith/tabulae/docs/index.md

 ## A brief tour of `tabulae`

 You build a parser from tabular data defining regular stems, rules for applying regular endings, and tables of irregular forms.
+Each stem belongs to a specific stem class;  each rule applies to a specific stem class.
+When the parser is built, rules and stems belonging to the same stem class are matched up to form valid possible forms.

 -  The [lexicon of stems](lexicon)